 Since I am not a physician, I do not intend to deal with any aspect of official medicine.
 I would only like to stress the direct connection between traumatic experiences and physical disorders, whatever form they might take.
 So, an illness as a consequence of a traumatic experience follows this model:

 Traumatic experience → spiritual disorders (the sense of being separated from the spirit) → psychological disorders (negative thoughts and emotions, separation from unconditional love) → energy disorders (blocked energy flow, tension, weak immunity) → physical illness.

-This model can be found in all physical illnesses: in acute ones and especially in chronic ones.
+This model can be found in all acute and chronic physical illnesses.
 It is obvious that physical disorders are directly connected with psychological and spiritual ones.
 An unhealthy body is the consequence of a long-lasting disharmony of bodies more subtle than the physical.
-Therefore besides treating the body, the soul and the spirit must be treated as well.
-I believe that the internal causes of physical illnesses will have to be the central part of medical research in the near future, if contemporary medicine wants to be holistic and effective.
-So, in order to heal the body, the following should be done:
+Therefore, besides treating the body, the soul and the spirit must also be treated.
+I believe that the internal causes of physical illnesses will have to be central to medical research in the near future if contemporary medicine wants to be holistic and effective.
+So, to heal the body, the following should be done: